 How to Calm Australian Shepherd Puppies Down

-What’s wrong with puppies who are more energetic and hyperactive but having a calm puppy is good in many ways, there are numerous reasons which we will be talking about in this article.
-Well calming your puppy is more important as you are teaching basic obedience, potty training, or crate training to your puppies.
+What’s wrong with puppies who are more energetic and hyperactive?
+Having a calm puppy is good in many ways; there are numerous reasons that we will be talking about in this article.
+Calming your puppy is more important as you teach your puppies basic obedience, potty training, or crate training.

-Excessive energy will lead your Australian Shepherd puppies to unwanted behaviours such as jumping, grabbing and being destructive on your house.
+Excessive energy will lead your Australian Shepherd puppies to unwanted behaviours such as jumping, grabbing and being destructive in your house.

-When your Australian Shepherd puppies jump on you when they are at 8 to 10 weeks is always exciting and cute to see but what will happen when a 80 pounds Australian Shepherd jumps on you?
+When your Australian Shepherd puppies jump on you at 8 to 10 weeks is always exciting and cute, but what will happen when an 80 pounds Australian Shepherd jumps on you?
 I am sure it wouldn’t be the behaviour that you desire.

-Australian Shepherd puppies who don’t understand how to be calm when they are young can easily become an adult who is aggressive and out of control.
+Australian Shepherd puppies who don’t understand how to be calm when young can quickly become aggressive adults and out of control.

-Having a hyperactive dog is not a good thing to have, the excitement of being hyperactive can be addictive and stressful for your dog.
-That’s why it’s important for you to know How to Calm Australian Shepherd Puppies when they are younger.
+Having a hyperactive dog is not a good thing to have the excitement of being hyperactive can be addictive and stressful for your dog.
+That’s why you need to know How to Calm Australian Shepherd Puppies when they are younger.

-A proper training for your Australian Shepherd puppies can make a positive change on their behaviour, there are various methods you can try, and you need to be consistent and have a combination of them to be successful.
+Proper training for your Australian Shepherd puppies can positively change their behaviour.
+You can try various methods, and you need to be consistent and combine them to succeed.

-Whenever your Australian Shepherd puppies give proper response to your command you should provide them a treat to reward them.
+Whenever your Australian Shepherd puppies respond appropriately to your command, you should reward them with a treat.

 Physical Exercise

-Australian Shepherd puppies are without a doubt more energetic dogs, so providing them the right amount of exercise is crucial to success.
-Your Australian Shepherd puppies can have exercise as long as they are physically healthy.
-Exercise like a play session of fetching or tug of war or even a short walk should help.
-So, physical exercise in important method to provide how to calm Australian Shepherd Puppies down.
+Your Australian Shepherd puppies can exercise as long as they are physically healthy.
+Australian Shepherd puppies are, without a doubt, more energetic dogs, so providing them with the right amount of exercise is crucial to success.
+Exercises like a play session of fetching, tug of war, or even a short walk should help.
+So, physical exercise is a critical method to calm Australian Shepherd Puppies down.

 Mental Exercise

 To Calm Australian Shepherd Puppies Mental stimulation is just as important as physical exercise.
-Mental Exercise can help your puppies to change their behaviour in a positive way.
-Find some puzzle and other enrichment toys and games relevant to your puppies interest and help them how to play and react to them.
-So, mental exercise in another important method to provide how to calm Australian Shepherd Puppies down.
+Mental exercise can help your puppies to change their behaviour positively.
+Find some puzzles and other enrichment toys and games relevant to your puppy’s interest and help them how to play and react to them.
+So, mental exercise is another essential method to calm Australian Shepherd Puppies down.

 Obedience Training

-Like physical and mental exercise, obedience training is one of the best methods to communicate with your Australian Shepherd Puppies and teach them your rules in a positive manner.
+Like physical and mental exercise, obedience training is one of the best methods to communicate with your Australian Shepherd Puppies and positively teach them your rules.

-Obedience training commands for your Australian Shepherd puppies like sit, down, stay, wait, look, give, drop, quiet etc can have a good impact on their behaviour.
+Obedience training commands for your Australian Shepherd puppies, like sit, down, stay, wait, look, give, drop, quiet etc., can positively impact their behaviour.
 Teach your Australian Shepherd Puppies to respond to these commands without any distractions.
-Slowly add low, then higher-level distractions until they respond to your call in a reliable way.
+Slowly add low, and then higher-level distractions until they reliably respond to your call.

 Taking Breaks

-Make sure to teach your Australian shepherd puppies to not play or engage in any activity beyond their capacity.
-When you play any games with your Australian shepherd puppies, make sure to give them a break so that your puppy doesn’t get over excited that he cannot even settle down.
+Make sure to teach your Australian shepherd puppies not to play or engage in any activity beyond their capacity.
+When you play games with your Australian shepherd puppies, give them a break so that your puppy doesn’t get so excited that he cannot even settle down.

 Teach a “Settle” Command

-Teaching your Australian Shepherd Puppies a settle command is like having an “off” switch before he becomes overly stimulated.
-Teaching A “settle” command is very important for your to learn on how to calm Australian Shepherd Puppies down when they are younger.
+Teaching A “settle” command is very important for you to learn how to calm Australian Shepherd Puppies down when they are younger.
+Teaching your Australian Shepherd Puppies a settled command is like having an “off” switch before he becomes overly stimulated.
 If I didn’t work with them, Australian Shepherd Puppies would have no natural “off” switch.

-When your Australian Shepherd Puppies respond to your settle command give them a small treat to appreciate them and let them know what you expect from them when you call a settle command.
-Once they get the idea of what is expected, then they start to settle on their own.
+When your Australian Shepherd Puppies respond to your settle command, please give them a small treat to appreciate and let them know what you expect from them when you call a settle command.
+Once they understand what is expected, they start settling on their own.

 Manage Your Puppy’s Environment

-If your Australian Shepherd Puppies barks out the window when they see someone pass by or when hearing outside noises, close the blinds or otherwise obscure their view and distract them by playing a TV or some other activities until they learn to ignore that stimulus.
+If your Australian Shepherd Puppies bark out the window when they see someone pass by or hear outside noises, close the blinds or otherwise obscure their view and distract them by playing a TV or some other activities until they learn to ignore that stimulus.

-Never let your Australian Shepherd Puppies bark and jump at things, don’t leave him in your fence alone to keep practicing these unwanted behaviours.
-Whenever you see this type of activity present yourself to redirect their energy to desired activities such as games or obedience commands.
+Never let your Australian Shepherd Puppies bark and jump at things; don’t leave them in your fence alone to keep practising these unwanted behaviours.
+Whenever you see this activity, present yourself to redirect your energy to desired activities such as games or obedience commands.

 Get help

-Even after practicing multiple proven methods to calm your Australian Shepherd Puppies and you don’t see progress, you might take your Australian Shepherd Puppies to your Vet.
-In some cases, there may be a medical reason why your Australian Shepherd Puppies are not able to be calm.
+Even after practising multiple proven methods to calm your Australian Shepherd Puppies and you don’t see progress, you might take your Australian Shepherd Puppies to your Vet.
+Sometimes, there may be a medical reason why your Australian Shepherd Puppies cannot be calm.

 Conclusion:

-Learning and practicing How to Calm Australian Shepherd Puppies is an easy task, your Aussie might or may not respond to you sometime.
-So, It’s important for you to remain calm in order for your Australian Shepherd Puppies to do so.
+Learning and practising How to Calm Australian Shepherd Puppies is easy; your Aussie might or may not respond to you sometimes.
+So, it would be best if you remained calm for your Australian Shepherd Puppies to do so.

-Don’t yell or suppress your Australian Shepherd Puppies or behaviour instead show excitement.
-Doing so, or hurting them can also lead to many more unwanted behaviours such as aggression.
+Don’t yell or suppress your Australian Shepherd Puppies or their behaviour; instead, show excitement.
+Doing so or hurting them can also lead to many more unwanted behaviours, such as aggression.

-So, always be kind with your Australian Shepherd Puppies and provide treats whenever they give a positive response and most important thing always have patients, patients, and patients.
+So, always be kind to your Australian Shepherd Puppies and provide treats whenever they give a positive response most crucial thing is always to have patients, patients, and patients.